akuarsyan/H-Buddy-Team-Capstone/Cloud Computing/flask predict API/README.md

-# H-Buddy Herbs Prediction Backend API
+# H-Buddy Herbs Prediction Backend API Documentation

 # Overview
 The Plant Prediction API allows users to upload an image of a plant leaf, which is then processed and classified using a pre-trained TensorFlow model.
 The API returns the predicted plant type along with detailed information about the plant.